 Most punishments are given to dogs for breaking rules that the dog didn’t even know existed.
 Harsh punishment often leads to undesirable behavior such as fear and defensive aggression.

 Puppy Preschool and Dog Training

 Our local trainers can give you the tools to train your puppy or dog effectively and give them the best start in life:

 Not only will your dog be able to learn the basics of good behaviour but it also gives them the opportunity to develop valuable socialisation skills with other dogs.
-Find out if one of our vet clinics is offering the Puppy Preschool or Dog Training course near you.
+Find out if your local clinic is offering Puppy Preschool near you.